meonkeys/meteor-reactive-nvd3-js-graph/README.md

 1. navigate to <http://localhost:3000>
 1. add/remove data using buttons

-The chart will also react to data inserted into minimongo or MongoDB.
+The chart will react to data inserted client-side or server-side.

 Started with code from <http://nvd3.org/examples/line.html>.